-A Carpet of Teleportation54 is a finely crafted Persian rug woven with silken and golden threads.
+A Carpet of Teleportation56 is a finely crafted Persian rug woven with silken and golden threads.
 Some are as small as Medium size.
-But, they are often much larger, as their purpose is to teleport all those standing on them in the blink of an eye as the Occult spell Teleport Some Allies Many Leagues.
+But, they are often much larger, as their purpose is to teleport all those standing on them in the blink of an eye as the Occult spell Teleport Many Leagues with Some Allies.